HockeyJustin/i18nStronglyTypedCore/README.md

 }
 ```

 3. Go to the resources xml files.
-Copy the `Site_Name` resource and paste below. i.e. copy + paste this one
+Copy the `Site_Name` resource and paste below.
+Change the `name` attribute (`Site_Name`)

-`<resource culture="en-GB" type="string" name="Site_Name" value="Site name (english)"></resource>`

-4. Change the `name` attribute (`Site_Name`) to match the name of your new property and update the value e.g.
+to match the name of your new property and update the value e.g.

 `<resource culture="en-GB" type="string" name="Hello_Text" value="Hello"></resource>`

-5. For other languages, copy + paste your new row, remembering to change the `culture` attribute and value. e.g.
+4. For other languages, copy + paste your new row, remembering to change the `culture` attribute and value. e.g.

 `<resource culture="fr-FR" type="string" name="Hello_Text" value="Bonjour"></resource>`

-6. So your final Resources.xml will look somehing like this:
+5. So your final Resources.xml will look somehing like this:

 ```
 <?xml version="1.0" encoding="utf-8" ?>